veksh/cloudresume/data/markdown/cv-long.md

     - Configured secure Internet access for office workstations and servers in NATed or proxied mode, created DMZs for servers with Mikrotik and Cisco ASA, set up remote VPN access with Cisco AnyConnect, provided restricted L2L VPN access for contractors
     - Automated most device management tasks with scripts and Ansible
 - Server infrastructure for office and branches: supervising the fleet of 60+ servers
-    - Designed corporate standard for centrally managed site infrastructure based on VMWare ESXi, Linux and open-source applications
+    - Designed corporate standards for centrally managed site infrastructure based on VMWare ESXi, Linux and open-source applications
     - Automated DNS/DHCP/AD and network management with Ansible + Gitlab
     - Developed a set of standards and blueprints for deployment and support of common store and office services like file sharing, Squid filtering proxy, mail
     - Implemented monitoring for server hardware, UPS health status, environment temperature